Azumi Boutique Hotel: What it’s Like to Stay at One of Metro Manila’s Best-Rated Hotels?

 April 21, 2017

-Azumi Boutique Hotel in Muntinlupa City is one of the best-rated hotels in Metro Manila in 2016, according to travel and hotel booking websites TripAdvisor (4.5/5 out of 611 reviews) and TravelBook.ph (4.5/5 out of 40 reviews).
+Azumi Boutique Hotel in Muntinlupa City was one of the best-rated hotels in Metro Manila in 2016, according to travel and hotel booking websites TripAdvisor (4.5/5 out of 611 reviews) and TravelBook.ph (4.5/5 out of 40 reviews).
 Reviewers praised it mostly for its location, quality of rooms, efficient service, and value for money.
 Barely into 2017, I was asked to review the sought-after hotel but I felt a bit unenthusiastic.
 I mean, what else is there to blog about when critics have already raved about it over and over again and I’m not even an established hotel reviewer myself?
 Still, it would be dumb to say no to a post-Valentine’s weekend getaway with the wife.
 So with enough clothes for an overnight stay, we went on a two-hour trip from Antipolo to Alabang.
-Interestingly, it was raining like hell that day, and it got me intrigued on how Azumi Boutique Hotel will fare with the gloomy weather.
+Interestingly, it was raining like hell that day, but it only got me intrigued on how Azumi Boutique Hotel will fare with the gloomy weather.

 But even with gray skies, the elegance of Azumi Boutique Hotel was hard to ignore.
-It rises on an almost empty space along Alabang-Zapote road and stands within walking distance from restaurants and a grocery.
-As we approached the entrance, we were impressed with how modern its façade is: it was like one of those classy furniture stores in Bonifacio Global City because of the cozy and artistic furnishings that you can spot through the glass walls.
+It stood on an almost empty space along Alabang-Zapote road and stands within walking distance from restaurants and a grocery.
+As we approached the entrance, we were impressed with how modern its façade was: it was like one of those classy furniture stores in Bonifacio Global City because of the cozy and artistic furnishings that you can spot through the glass walls.
 But when we entered, we felt like we were in a real furniture store—and it was holding a sale.
-The lobby was bustling with numerous stayers waiting for check-in and the attendees to a private party at the Romulo Café next to the lobby.
+The lobby bustled with numerous stayers waiting for check-in and the attendees to a private party at the Romulo Café next to the lobby.
 It was possibly the two-hour trip that got us overwhelmed by the presence of so many people.
 But in the middle of all the hustle and bustle, Azumi Boutique Hotel’s efficient service deftly came into play.

-The WiFi access is limited to two devices and the speed was pretty okay; the wife and I were able to connect to our social media accounts and YouTube on our phones easily.
+The WiFi access was limited to two devices and the speed was pretty okay; the wife and I were able to connect to our social media accounts and YouTube on our phones easily.
 With affordable snacks, our favorite weekend TV shows, the decent wireless internet, and the lazy bed weather, the wife and I struggled to fight off the temptation to just stay in our cozy room for the rest of the day.

 After settling down and getting amused with the bathroom, my wife and I decided to head to the rooftop.
 Days before our stay, our contact from Azumi Boutique Hotel reminded us to check out their penthouse, especially the newly renovated infinity pool.
 Thankfully, the sky was clearing up a bit when we got there, making the stunning saltwater lap pool look picturesque with Alabang’s skyline in the background.
-Also at the penthouse is Flask High Bar, the hotel’s very own rooftop bar, which we visited later that night for the complimentary drinks.
+Also at the penthouse was Flask High Bar, the hotel’s very own rooftop bar, which we visited later that night for the complimentary drinks.

-After going out for dinner and having nightcap at the rooftop bar, we went back to our room to take a shower and retire for the night.
-The bathroom is equipped with an elegant rainfall shower, though the temperature can be a bit tricky to control at first.
-The bed is also really comfortable that I had a dream about my dog that night—a vivid dream means I was able to sleep deeply.
+After going out for dinner and having a nightcap at the rooftop bar, we went back to our room to take a shower and retire for the night.
+The bathroom was equipped with an elegant rainfall shower, though the temperature can be a bit tricky to control at first.
+The bed was also really comfortable that I had a dream about my dog that night—a vivid dream means I was able to sleep deeply.
 My wife, meanwhile, said that she slept so soundly that she thought she was home.